RiceLinTW/ricelin.me/README.md

 And I think I could be one of the changers.

-I'm experienced in connecting RESTful API, communicating with UI designers.
-Now I am developing Apps with Swift language, focusing on CoreLocation framework.
+* Now I am developing Apps with Swift language, focusing on CoreLocation framework.

-In the future I'd like to study on software-hardware integration, such like beacons, smarthome and drone controller apps.
+* Experienced in connecting RESTful API, communicating with UI designers.

-***Change the world?
-I'm in!***
+* Future I'd like to study on software-hardware integration, such like beacons, smarthome and drone controller apps.

 ## On the Apple Appstore
 * [ToBeOne](https://itunes.apple.com/tw/app/tobeone/id1146702300?mt=8)